 Younger horses generally are thinner with more prominent skeletal issues to be considered.
 As the horse matures, the back will likely change, possibly requiring pad adjustments to ensure proper saddle fit.
 A horses’ breed is another confirmation consideration for pad selection.
 A short-backed, high-withered Arabian would likely require a different pad (Saddle UP’s custom Skito Pad) than a stout flat-backed Percheron.
 Now add to the equation, the weight of the rider and the anticipated time that horse is carrying the riders’ weight, plus tack.
 Some of our athletic horses lose 90-100 lbs a session.
 This can dramatically change the horses’ top-line, which in turn, changes saddle fit.

 Pads can be purchased with lots of options to best suit your riding discipline and address different concerns.
 Some pads can be purchased with Velcro openings.
-These allow for the option to replace standard foam if more support or weight distribution is necessary, or perhaps add inserts, such as shims for problem areas (Skito or Equipedic).
+These allow for the option to replace standard foam if more support or weight distribution is necessary, or perhaps add inserts, such as shims for problem areas (Skito).
 Others pads may be constructed with materials that will allow body heat to escape, plus wicks moisture from the horse (HAF).
 Lastly lets not forget, eye appeal.
 Just because a pad needs to be functional first, doesn’t mean it can’t be pretty too!
 There are plenty of colors and patterns available.

 For more saddle fitting info click here Saddle Fit.